Frequently Asked

 Does the file leave my machine?

-No. The browser computes the file's SHA-256 and SHA-512 fingerprints locally; only those fingerprints are submitted to the calendars and ultimately committed to Bitcoin.
-The file itself is never transmitted.
+No. The browser computes the file's SHA-256 and SHA-512 fingerprints locally and only those fingerprints are submitted.
+The SHA-256 is what the calendars commit to Bitcoin; the SHA-512 sibling is recorded in the receipt as cryptanalytic diversity and is not itself anchored.
+The file is never transmitted.

 What does the receipt prove?